kvkt/ural-pdc/index.md

 ## Language

-Official and working languages of Ural-PDC 2019 workshop are English and Russian.
+Official and working language of Ural-PDC 2019 workshop is English.

 Workshop participation and paper publication are **free of charge**.